gpg/gpg4win/doc/README.en.txt

 - Kleopatra: It is now possible to configure a minimal and maximal validity period for new keys.
 (T5864)

-- Kleopatra: Configuration of default-new-key-algo is simplified for ECC curves.
-(T5717)

-- Kleopatra: The key creation wizard can now hide advanced settings through configuration.
-(T5690)

-- Kleopatra: When searching for keys a Web Key Directory is also searched if this is available for the searched domain.
-(T5334)

-- Kleopatra: A new setting in group [Smartcard] "AlwaysSearchCardOnKeyserver" enables the query of any configured keyserver for certificates of a smartcard if set to true.
-(T5735)

-- Kleopatra: Additional dialogs have file endings preset when saving crypto files.
-(T5736)
+- Kleopatra: A wrong passphrase for symmetric decryption now shows as wrong passphrase error.
+(T5406)

-- Kleopatra: Error handling for failed PKCS#12 imports is improved.
+- Kleopatra: Support for using S/MIME certificate from PKCS#15 Smartcards.
-  (T5713)

-- Kleopatra: An information is now shown if keyserver return invalid search results.
-(T5725)

-- Kleopatra: Additional help documents, for GnuPG VS-Desktop, are now added in the help menu.

-- Kleopatra: Secret subkeys can now be exported and imported.
-(T5755)

-- Kleopatra: Config settings which are forced in global configuration are now properly greyed out.
-(T5791)

-- Kleopatra: Automatic detection of new smartcards has been improved.
-  (T5782)

-- Kleopatra: Configuring both an OpenPGP and X.509 keyservers has been improved.
-(T5801)

-- Kleopatra: Opening external links can now be administratively prohibited.
-(T5777)

-- Kleopatra: When opening outlook attachments the default output path is now in the documents folder of the user.
-(T5774)

-- Kleopatra: In the certificate details certification view it is now possible to retrieve all certifier certificates.
-(T5805)

-- Kleopatra: It is now possible to fetch the keys of certifiers automatically on import.
-This can be enabled through the setting "RetrieveSignerKeysAfterImport" in the "Import" group.
-(T5805)

 - GpgEX: It is now possible to configure the default command through the Windows registry.
 (T5915)

-- GnuPG: Massive performance improvements:
-         - Doubled detached signing speed.
-         - Up to five times faster verification of detached signatures.
-         - Threefold decryption speedup for large files.
+- GnuPG: Threefold decryption speedup for large files.
-         - Nearly double the AES256.OCB encryption speed.
-         (T5826, T5820)
+         (T5820)
-    For full use of these improvements use GnuPG on the command line.
+    For full use of this improvements use GnuPG on the command line.

 - GnuPG: New Option "--require-compliance" to create an error if an Operation did not comply to the compliance setting.